John Roland Bibby

 (John) Roland Bibby (1917–1997) was a Northumbrian-born scholar, poet, writer, historian, and antiquarian.

-Life
+Biography

 John Roland Bibby was born in South Terrace, Cottingwood Lane, Morpeth, Northumberland, in 1917.
 He spent the whole of his life in Northumberland except for a short period in Glasgow, and another in Gateshead, due to his work, and his war service in Burma in the 1940s.